Camille is for Sale… Again!

 Dealing with Condensation

 When we cruised Mexico aboard Camille we had very few issues with moisture and condensation.
 Baja is a desert and the windows were always open to keep the air flowing.
 Here in the Pacific Northwest, we have the opposite: rain, cold, and closed windows at night.
 A cushion resting against the hull will be damp in no time.
-The diesel heater helps to dry things out at anchor.
-When we are at the dock, we use [...]
+The diesel heater helps to dry [...]

 Shake-down Cruise

 Before we decide what gear to add (or remove) from Limerick we are taking her out on a shake-down cruise for a few weeks and getting to know her.
 From Seattle we headed up to the San Juan Islands with a stop-over in Mystery Bay near Port Townsend.
 The past few of days were like summer in January.
-Well, maybe not as warm - we sure love the Webasto heater the previous owner installed!
-There is a small system pulling through [...]
+Well, maybe not as warm - we sure love the Webasto [...]

 Maiden Voyage Aboard Limerick

 A couple of days ago we "set sail" for the first time aboard "Limerick" and left the Kipsap Peninsula in our wake headed for Seattle.It was about 40 degrees out but we were snug in our heated cabin while navigating the Sound.
 What a change from a sailboat!
 The other thing we noticed (aside from being toasty warm and inside) was that our cruising speed was twice that of Camille.
-And they say trawlers are slow.We had less than 20 miles to go but [...]
+And they [...]

 The Next Chapter: Our New Boat

 A couple of days before Christmas we finally moved aboard our new boat.
 It took us a while to figure out what we wanted to do after selling Camille a year and a half ago.
-We considered buying a house with some land, traveling by land, moving to Europe, etc. We came back up to the Pacific Northwest to look at some properties and spent a couple of weeks house shopping.
-But every time we drove past a marina we talked about [...]
+We considered buying a house with some land, traveling by land, moving to Europe, etc. We came back up to the Pacific Northwest to look at some properties and spent a couple of weeks [...]

 How to Get Free Kindle Books

-Turns out your local library not only loans actual books, but also virtual eBooks!
+Turns out your local library not only loans physical books but also virtual books!
 For free!
-It is not the most straight forward process, so I thought I would save you the trouble of having to figure it out.
-With our driver licenses matching our location for once, we finally had a chance to pick up some library cards.
-I can't believe I have been paying for my Kindle books this whole time!
-At over $20 every month this [...]
+It is not the most straightforward process, so I thought I would save you the trouble of having to figure it out.
+I can't believe I have been paying for my Kindle books for years!
+At over $20 every month this was really cutting into our budget (see [...]

 Panamá

 We had a perfect flight from LAX to Panama.
 An entire exit row to ourselves, free meals with real silverware, large selection of recent movies and amazingly nice flight attendants.
 And no, this flight was not 20 years ago but just last week.
 And did I mention it was the only non-stop AND cheapest flight available?
-We could not stop grinning every time they brought us another (free!) drink.
-But all that ended as soon as we stepped into [...]
+We could not stop grinning every time they brought us another [...]

 What We Learned From Our First Cruising Boat

 This article was also published in 48° North Magazine - a great, free sailing magazine for the Pacific Northwest.
 You can read it here starting on page 45.
 It was also published on the Women and Cruising website - a great resource for women cruisers.
 Click here to view my other published articles.
-It's been nearly a year since we sold Camille and we’re starting to think about our next boat.
-We've had a nice break but the sea [...]
+It's been nearly a year since we sold Camille and we’re starting to think [...]

 Cozumel

 April finds us in Cozumel.
 We rented a little "villa" for the month, in a house of six units right on the water.
 We're living large and spending a fraction of what it cost us to camp in the Florida Keys.
 Cozumel is a bit more expensive than areas of Mexico we cruised aboard Camille but the current exchange rate is working in our favor.
-Right in front of our villa is a great place to snorkel.
-We even brought our inflatable [...]
+Right in front of our [...]

 Florida Keys Camping

 After two months of collecting and processing data for new NOAA nautical charts off Panama City Beach, we are finally traveling again.
 I flew out to Florida but Mike had some time and made the long drive from Seattle.
-He drove down to San Diego to drop off our Alaska gear (skis, down coats, etc) and picked up our kayak, and camping and snorkel gear before heading east.
-Our little minivan camper now has over 175,000 [...]
+He drove down to San Diego to drop off our Alaska gear (skis, down coats, etc) and picked up our kayak, and camping and snorkel [...]

 Hurricane Ridge